Merino Park Construction Updates

-Construction on the first phase of the Heath Street Greenway Project will begin shortly.
-During this stage of work, Heath Street and the Merino Park parking lot will be closed to vehicles Monday through Friday from 7 AM to 5 PM.
+Construction of Phase 1 of the Woonasquatucket River Greenway expansion in Merino Park will begin shortly.
+During Phase 1, the entrance and parking lot of Merino will be closed to vehicles Monday through Friday from 7 AM to 4 PM.
 On-site signage will be posted to help guide visitors.

 Merino Park will remain open and accessible by foot and bike throughout construction.